 Kinesis is Sound Money for the 21st Century:

 - Behind the scenes Kinesis is vaulted precious metals storage.
-All metal is owned by the users, and is stored in 12 vaults across 8 countries, audited twice annually by Bureau Veritas.
-This can be delivered at any time, anywhere in the world, for very low fees.
+All metal is owned by the users, and is stored in 15 vaults across 10 countries, audited twice annually by Bureau Veritas.

 - Payments are handled by the Kinesis blockchain.
-Users can pay each other directly, or a VISA debit card can be used to spend funds in Kinesis out in the real world.
+Users can pay each other directly using the blockchain, or a debit card can be used to spend Kinesis assets out in the real world.
+If you prefer you can have your metal delivered, anywhere in the world, for very reasonable rates.

 - The magic is in the fee structure built in to Kinesis.
 Every trade, payment, or transfer has an associated fee – between 0.22% and 0.45% – and these fees are pooled and paid back out to users every month.
 This allows Kinesis to pay a yield without loans – it’s all based on user fees.